robertesler/cordova-pd/README.md

 # UPDATE
-In the coming weeks, as of June 2020, I plan to update to the most current libpd package.
+I have updated as of June 30, 2020 to the most recent libpd package for Android.
+Still working on iOS.
 You can of course do this manually if you like, but you would need to know a little bit about how a cordova plugin works.
 Also, there is some odd behavior I am trying to track, especially how cordova copies files to the platforms.
 Right now on Android, I cannot edit a master .pd file and just let cordova copy it to the right places.
 Instead I have to edit it manually in each platform location.
 Annoying.
 So I will try to get to the bottom that too.

 # Introduction
 This plugin is meant to unite the libpd and cordova frameworks so app developers can also have the power of Pure Data for audio and music synthesis.